 7 separate photo etched sheets in brass and copper

-Copper plates for hull below waterline
+Copper tape with adhesive backing for the hull below the waterline

 Double planking in limewood and second planking in pear wood